 Survey reports provide current data and analysis on topical HR issues as well as general people management and development themes.
 Some surveys require non-members to register first.
 Find out about our current research.

-This survey report, produced in partnership with Halogen, tracks employee engagement, employees’ attitudes towards their managers, as well as the extent to which employees feel under pressure at work.
-A new section explores employees' perceptions of their performance management processes and progression opportunities.
+Produced in partnership with Halogen Software, the six-monthly report tracks employee engagement ad job satisfaction, attitudes towards managers, and the extent to which employees feel under pressure at work.
+This edition also looks at employees' views of their career progression.

 Our annual survey, produced in partnership with Simplyhealth, explores absence levels, causes and costs, as well as how organisations manage absence and promote health and well-being in the workplace.